mackworth/cTiVo/wiki/Advanced-Topics.md

 ````
 If you are debugging a format, you can use the advance preferences to increase the debugging level.
 See [Log Files](#log-files) below for more information.
 You can also set the "Don't Delete tmp files" option, which will save the subsidiary program log files (from your encoder, comskip, etc) for your perusal.
 Be sure to set it back when finished debugging as it will generate massive temp files.

-# Artwork

-For MPEG files (.MPG, .MP4, .MOV, or .M4V), cTivo can embed a still picture inside the file to represent it in iTunes, iOS devices, or other players that understand this standard.
-By default, this picture is one of the first frames of the video, but you have many choices available.
-First, in Preferences, you can specify that all videos should have the same cTiVo icon, representing that it came from your TiVo.
-Secondly, in Preferences, you can enable cTiVo retrieving fan-generated, episode-specific artwork from theTVDB.com (although this is dependent on the series/episode being in the database).
-Third, you can create a "thumbnails" directory in your download folder containing artwork that is added to episodes as they are generated.
-These files can be in almost any format supported by the OS, but the filename has to be in a specific syntax.

-The filename must start with the series title (e.g. "The Daily Show with Jon Stewart") with any slashes or colons replaced with dashes.
-Then you can create a series-generic file (no suffix), a season-specific file (suffix of Snn, or an episode-specific file (suffix of SnnEnn).

-These local files can be stored in the download directory itself or in a "thumbnails" subdirectory of the download directory.
-If you have enabled series-specific subdirectories within the download directory, they can also be in that directory, or in a "thumbnails" subdirectory of that subdirectory.

-To give as much control to you as possible, if more than one of these artwork types are available, it will use the first one it finds in the following order:

-- Local episode-specific (SnnEnn)
-- theTVDB artwork (if enabled and available)
-- Local season-specific (S00)
-- Local series-generic
-- cTiVo icon (if enabled)
-- Initial frame from video

 # Advanced Settings

 There are a few preferences that are intended for debugging purposes or for very advanced users only.
 These are hidden, but can be activated by holding down the Option key while pulling down the cTiVo menu and selecting Adv Preferences (alternatively Option-Cmd-Comma).

 ![](Images/cTivoAdvancedPreferencesScreen.png)

-## Debug Levels
+### Debug Levels
 This will increase the level of detail written to the Console log from major events to verbose.
 As "verbose" is indeed very verbose, you can also set the debug level separately for each of the major modules in the program.
 This would mainly be of use while reading the source code or under the direction of someone helping you debug a problem.

-## Disable Drag to Select in UI
+### Disable Drag to Select in UI
 OSX has an inconsistency of what "click on a filename and drag across multiple files" means.
 This can either mean "drag the first file", or "select multiple files".
 Our default is the latter, but you can change it with this option.

-## Don't Delete tmp Files
+### Don't Delete tmp Files
 During its processing, cTiVo creates several intermediate files, which are deleted upon completion.
 The video files are typically in the download directory, and the others (sub-program log files, etc) are in the /tmp/cTiVo/ directory.
 For debugging purposes, this option lets you turn off the automatic deletion.
 Setting this option can burn up your hard drive very quickly, so be sure to disable after debugging.

-## Download Retries
+### Download Retries
 If cTivo encounters a failure (network not available, encoder problem, etc), it will retry automatically.
 This option lets you change the number of times it retries before giving up entirely; default is 3.

-## Don't use memory buffer for downloads
+### Don't use memory buffer for downloads
 For performance reasons, cTiVo will normally download the TiVo file into memory rather than writing it to a temporary file.
 Sometimes for debugging purposes, it's convenient to have it write these files directly to disk, and this option enables that.

-## TiVo Refresh Rate
+### TiVo Refresh Rate
 How often (in minutes) should cTivo check the Now Playing list of your TiVos

-## Temporary Files Directory
+### Temporary Files Directory
 While the video files are stored in the download directory, during processing many other files are stored in a working directory.
 By default this is in /tmp/ctivo, and is emptied as each transaction is finished and when cTivo starts up.
 You can change this directory here.

+###Filename Template
+See [Filename Templates](#filename-templates) for more information.

+### Keywords
+This control will insert keywords into the Filename Template field to make it easier to build.

-## View TVDB Stats
+### View TVDB Stats
 Displays the results of theTVDB lookups since cTiVo has started, or since an Empty Cache command.
-See [below for more on interpreting this information.
+See [theTVDB](#thetvdb) below for more on interpreting this information.

-## Empty Cache
+### Empty Cache
 Empty Cache erases the caches stored in the program and reloads the information contained.
 The two caches are theTVDB information and the detailed XML loaded from the !TiVo for each show.
-If you think something is wrong with the information being displayed this might be useful, but more important is to reset theTVDB statistics to go directly to the source.
-See [theTVDB](theTVDB]) below for more information.
+If you think something is wrong with the information being displayed, this might be useful, but more important is to reset theTVDB statistics to go directly to the source.
+See [theTVDB](#thetvdb) below for more information.

+### Module Debug Levels
+The remaining controls let you set debug levels for each individual module.

 # TheTVDB